mk/clerk-px23/README.md

 ## Related

 Besides the systems mentioned earlier in the paper, there are a number of other contemporary related systems.
-Many of them introduce the viewing layer to the editor itself, as seen in various Smalltalk experiments (Moldable Development[^moldable-tools],  Newspeak[^newspeak],  Babylonian Programming[^babylonian], etc), and in recent work on LiveLits[^filling-typed-holes] and visual syntactic extensions to the Racket programming language[^interactive-visual-syntax].
+Many of them introduce the viewing layer to the editor itself, as seen in various Smalltalk experiments (Moldable Development[^moldable-tools],  Newspeak[^newspeak],  Babylonian Programming[^babylonian], etc), and in recent work on LiveLits[^filling-typed-holes] and visual syntactic extensions to the Racket programming language.[^interactive-visual-syntax]

 In contrast, because we have found it more persuasive to argue for the use of such systems in the context of a user's existing tooling, we've focused on an approach that supplements existing workflows with a sidecar previewer.
 Other systems that have taken a similar approach include: